 - Curator: Mohamed Elshahed

 - Supporting Bodies: Orascom Developments, Pharos Holding for Financial Investments, Barjeel Art Foundation, British Council, Mrs. Sherine Sawiris, Mrs. Cherine Helmy

-Mask II is a new iteration of Es Devlin’s project-mapped sculptural commission located in the Great Arch Hall of Somerset House.
+Mask II was a new iteration of Es Devlin’s project-mapped sculptural commission located in the Great Arch Hall of Somerset House.

-An ovoid, mask-shaped concave form is sculpturally imprinted with dense urban geometry.
-A river divides the map: a mirror-distorted image of a human brain.
+An ovoid, mask-shaped concave form was sculpturally imprinted with dense urban geometry.
+A river divided the map: a mirror-distorted image of a human brain.

-A film is superimposed on the sculpture, transforming it into a distorting mirror, sometimes glass, sometimes diffusing treacherously into water.
-A reflected face tries repeatedly to find itself, to define itself, working its way through a series of masks and states: emotional, geographical and geometrical.
+A film was superimposed on the sculpture, transforming it into a distorting mirror, sometimes glass, sometimes diffusing treacherously into water.
+A reflected face tried repeatedly to find itself, to define itself, working its way through a series of masks and states: emotional, geographical and geometrical.

 - Designer: Es Devlin

 - Design Team: Luke Halls Studio (Video design), res.lab (Sound design), Jade Pybus (Vocals), Canon (Projection Equipment), Rossco LTD (Sound Equipment), Michael Whiteley (Construction), Bay productions, Ruby Law (Associate designer)